FarsetLabs/farsetlabs.github.io/community/ops_manual.md

   * PoC for internal community engagement
   * Responsible for internal social events and member relations
   * PoC for member induction and 'soft landing' discussions
-* Project-Room:
+* Workshop:
   * Management and monitoring of Project equipment and resources including but not limited to 3D printer.
   * Attempting to prevent conflict between member project resource requirements.
-  * Coordinates Project Room changes
+  * Coordinates Workshop changes
-  * Along with the Projects NEM, rives the function and layout of the Project Room to suit the needs of the Farset Community.
+  * Along with the Projects NEM, rives the function and layout of the Workshop to suit the needs of the Farset Community.
 * Digital Infrastructure:
   * Comms, CCTV, Network, maintenance of online presences.
   * Maintenance of Documentation on the networks and systems of the space including authentication procedures for all core systems within the space.